Ritesh1668/Amazon-Sale-Report-analysis/README.md

-# Amazon-Sale-Report-analysis
+# Python_Amazon_Sales_Analysis

-Analyze Amazon sales data to check the buyers preferred choice in the sales
+Python project for beginners- Analyze Amazon sales data to check the buyers preferred choice in the sales